regenwatchdog/regenwatchdog.github.io/_posts/2020-08-31-august-news-roundup.md

 published: true
 title: AUGUST NEWS ROUND-UP
 ---
-Here's our brief round up of estate regeneration news for August.
+Here is our brief round up of estate regeneration news for August.
+Thanks to everyone who got in touch to let us know what is going on with their estates.

 ## Alton estate regeneration
 Wandsworth Council's development partner Redrow has confirmed that it is pulling out of the [Alton estate regeneration](https://estatewatch.london/estates/wandsworth/altonarea/).

 <img src="/images/altonlibrary.jpg" class="img-fluid rounded img-thumbnail" width="50%">